 “Should I Cut Ties With the Man of My Dreams?”

 As I realized I was catching serious feels for this guy, I knew it would only lead to more heartache, plus I hadn’t even dealt with the pain of my divorce yet.
-I decided to end it before I ended up the Transitional Relationship girlfriend that ended up heartbroken once he felt better.
+I decided to end it before I ended up the Transitional Relationship Girlfriend who would end up heartbroken once the boyfriend felt better.
 We liked each other very much though, so we agreed to stay friends (after a 60-day, no-contact period that I asked for) and said we’d like to revisit our relationship in several years after what I could only hope would be some serious healing.

 Decide whether you truly want to give a relationship with this guy a shot, not because you adore his family but because you adore HIM.
 If the answer is yes — yes, because you can’t imagine losing him (which is what will likely happen if you continue playing this game you’ve been playing with him for three years) — then act fast.
 Be proactive, be brave, and take a risk on love.
-All the details, like your not being in the same state for another year, will work themselves out.
+All the details will work themselves out.
 And if they don’t?
 Well, then you will have had that “transitional relationship” you’ve been telling yourself you need before the real deal.
 But, girl, maybe this IS the real deal.
 In which case, stop trying to fuck it up.

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].